9.3 Criminal Background Check at Point of Hire

 7. performance of duties related to critical infrastructure services or significant health or safety responsibilities;

-8. access to information technology: "root" or "administrator" access level to enterprise systems; "administrator" access level to institutional databases; unsupervised physical access to critical infrastructure services or systems such as telephone switch equipment, networking routers and switches, and data centers;
+8. access to information technology: "root" or "administrator" access level to enterprise systems; "administrator" access level to institutional databases; unsupervised physical access to critical infrastructure services or systems such as telephone switch equipment, networking routers and switches, and data centers; access to restricted or critical data (as defined in the Institutional Data Policy);

-9. supervisory duties related to the above.
+9. supervisory duties related to any one or more of the above.

 5. Designation, notice, and timing of check.